-Our designated teacher for LAC is:-Mr Tom Duce Deputy Headteacher
+Our designated teacher for LAC is Ms Debi Benson Our designated Senior Leadership link is Mr T Duce Our designated governor for LAC is Ms J Horsley

-Our designated governor for LAC is Mr S Cozens
+This policy describes our approach to meeting the requirements set out in:

-This policy describes our approach to meeting the requirements set out the Statutory Guidance of Section 52 of the Children Act 2004 (Duty on Local Authorities to Promote the Educational Achievement of Looked After Children); Care Matters: Time for Change 2007 Guidance (Chapter 4 "A First Class Education").
-The Children and Young Person's Act 2008 (Duty on Schools to appoint a Designated Teacher for Children in Care) and Improving the Educational Attainment of Children in Care (Looked After Children).
-Promoting the Education of Looked After Children, Statutory Guidance for Local Authorities July 2014.
+- Statutory Guidance of Section 52 of the Children Act 2004 (Duty on Local Authorities to Promote the Educational Achievement of Looked After Children); - Care Matters: Time for Change 2007 Guidance (Chapter 4 "A First Class Education"). - The Children and Young Person's Act 2008 (Duty on Schools to appoint a Designated Teacher for Children in Care) and Improving the Educational Attainment of Children in Care (Looked After Children). - Promoting the Education of Looked After Children, Statutory Guidance for Local Authorities February 2018.